 Short-term employee benefits are those due to be settled within 12 months of the year-end.
 They include such benefits as wages and salaries, paid annual leave and paid sick leave, bonuses and non-monetary benefits for current employees.
 They are recognised as an expense for services in the year in which employees render service to the council.
 An accrual is made for the cost of holiday entitlements and additional hours earned by employees but not taken as time off before the year-end which employees can carry forward into the next financial year.
-The accrual is made at the wage and salary rates applicable in the following accounting year, being the period in which the employee takes the benefit.
-The accrual is charged to surplus or deficit on the provision of services, but then reversed out through the movement in reserves statement so that holiday benefits are charged to revenue in the financial year in which the holiday absence occurs.
-The council estimates the amount of this accrual based on a sample of ten per cent of the workforce, the results of which are extrapolated across all staff.
+The accrual is charged to surplus or deficit on the provision of services, but then reversed out through the movement in reserves statement so that holiday benefits are charged to revenue.